yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 of measuring the weight of the aircraft we should measure the effort put into it... somehow.
 So, here is the idea.
 How about we measure the amount of times programmers **touch** the lines.
-Instead of counting the number of lines we'll count how many times they were actually modified&mdash;we can get this information from Git (or any other SCM).
-The more you touch that part of the aircraft&mdash;the more effort you spent on it, right?
+Instead of counting the number of lines we'll count how many times they were actually modified---we can get this information from Git (or any other SCM).
+The more you touch that part of the aircraft---the more effort you spent on it, right?

 <!--more-->